- Boards, Commissions & Committees

 - Town Attorney Letter to Mayflower Wind - August 2, 2022 (PDF)

-Bay State Wind is a joint venture between Orsted and Eversource, 25 miles off the coast of Massachusetts, and 14 miles from Martha’s Vineyard.
+Revolution Wind 2 (formerly Bay State Wind) is a joint venture between Orsted and Eversource, 25 miles off the coast of Massachusetts, and 14 miles from Martha’s Vineyard.
 The development will have up to 110 wind turbines.
-No COP has been filed at this time, and so it is unclear how far off of Nantucket the development will be, or how tall the turbines may be.
+No COP has been filed at this time, and so it is unclear how far off Nantucket the development will be, or how tall the turbines may be.
 We will be monitoring the permitting of this project and will update with any information we receive.

 New England Wind (formerly Vineyard Wind South)